domainelibre/YunohostDockerImage/README.md

 # YunoHost Dockerfile

-This reposiroty contains the Dockerfile recipe to build a YunoHost container using Docker.
+This repository contains the Dockerfile recipe to build a YunoHost container using Docker.

 **Tested on Docker 1.5.0**